microsoft/FluidFramework/docs/content/docs/data-structures/overview.md

 Key-value data structures are the most common choice for many scenarios.

-* User preference data
+* User preference data.
-* Current state of a survey
+* Current state of a survey.
-* The configuration of a view
+* The configuration of a view.

-### Common Issues and Best Practices for Key-Value DDSes
+### Common issues and best practices for key-value DDSes

 * Storing a counter in a map will have [unexpected behavior]({{< relref "/docs/data-structures/keyvalue-ddses.md" >}}).
 Use the SharedCounter instead.